athulkrishna2015/obsidian_notes/NET/Quantum mechanics.md

 - operators associated with physical quantities are Hermitian
  - $i^\dagger = -i$
 - The eigen values of an hermitian operators are real and the corresponding eigen vectors are orthogonal
+	-  The eigen values of an Anti-hermitian operators are Zero or imaginary and the corresponding eigen vectors are orthogonal

 #### Projection operator
 - $p^2 = p$